heskarioth/py-booking.com/README.md

 ## General Info
-Over the last week, I have been working on a hostelworld/airbnb/booking.com aggregatator as I am building a web service that lets you find the cheapest accomodation close to your gps location (or set location).
+In the past few weeks,  I decided that I wanted to build Over the last week, I have been working on a hostelworld/airbnb/booking.com aggregatator as I am building a web service that lets you find the cheapest accomodation close to your gps location (or set location).
 Personally, I love hostels.
 They're the best options for solo backpackers as they're as cheap as they can get, but, more importantly and more often than not, they are filled with likeminded people who are looking for the next adventure.
 In my second solo trip to South East Asia, I literally jumped between 20 different hostels in 35 days.
 Why so many in such a short time?
 I wanted to check out as many hostels as possible so that during my next 'perfect' trip, I would know which palaces to go back to and which ones to avoid.
 Nevertheless, all of them were unique in their own way.
 Me being me, it is only natural that I would look into how many actual hostels are out there and analyse the data to see if I can gain some useful insights.
 Building this API is hte first step of that process.